 OWSA offers a variety of learning opportunities for sailors of all levels.
 Our courses cover sailing basics, motoring, docking and anchoring, racing, and introduction to spinnaker handling.
 OWSA's experienced instructors create a supportive atmosphere where women can learn to sail, become confident and competent, and establish friendships while experiencing sailing teamwork.
 Join us for hands-on fun in a supportive learning environment.

 Classes are held throughout the year and everything learned in the classes can be experienced on the water from summer through fall, and through winter for those die hard sailors.
 A list of classes that have been offered year over year are described below and are available for registration today!

 Learn or review the basics of sailing in a fun and supportive classroom atmosphere.
 This 7-class course explores terminology, knots, points of sail, weather, tides, boat maneuvering, basic navigation rules and charting Each week's topics culminate in a final charted mock cruise.
 Plan to attend each class.
 You and your crew mates use and share your knowledge to plan, share and mock-sail a multi-day cruise atop a paper chart, tacking and jibing an itty bitty sailboat to lovely destinations!
 Includes Basic Keelboat text by US Sailing.
 Optional Saturday Sails!

-Sailing Fundamentals Short Course (three classes in 2019!)
+Sailing Fundamentals Short Course (two classes in 2020!)